nostubs/nostubs.github.io/_posts/2018-01-25-integration-testing-done-right.md

 });
 {% endhighlight %}

+### The Good

+At last, we're running our service without any modifications and without monkeying around with its environment.
+Out of all three approaches here, I'd argue this one gives us the most confidence that our code is going to work as expected when we hit the big red deploy button.

+### The Bad

-Pretty good!
-The downside to this approach is that we're making actual HTTP requests, which can introduce instability to our tests simply because making network requests can be an unreliable endeavor at times.
-But our tests now come just about as close to actual production behavior as we're going to get without actually making requests from our test environment to the production Sessions Service.
-(And if you do that, you're going to have a bad time.)
+The main downside to this approach is that we're making actual HTTP requests, which can introduce instability to our tests simply because making network requests can be an unreliable endeavor at times.
+But our tests now come just about as close to actual production behavior as we're going to get without actually spinning up an instance of the Sessions Service to use in our tests.

+Why shouldn't we do that?
+It depends on the situation, but in general we want to avoid `Middleman's` integration tests from directly depending on other services.
+The benefit of starting an instance of every service that `Middleman` communicates with to run its test suite would likely be vastly outweighed by the cost in terms of test complexity, maintenance, test time and computing resource.

 ## Conclusion